-On April 21, 2010, Boston Properties, Inc. announced that it had established an "at the market" (ATM) stock offering program through which it may sell from time to time up to an aggregate of \$400.0 million of its common stock through sales agents for a three-year period.
-During the year ended December 31, 2011, it utilized this program to issue an aggregate of 4,228,993 shares of common stock for gross proceeds of approximately \$400.0 million and net proceeds of approximately \$394.7 million.
-Boston Properties, Inc. contributed the net proceeds from such sales to us in exchange for a number of OP Units equal to the number of shares issued.
+On April 21, 2010, we announced that we had established an "at the market" (ATM) stock offering program through which we may sell from time to time up to an aggregate of \$400.0 million of our common stock through sales agents for a three-year period.
+During the year ended December 31, 2011, we utilized this program to issue an aggregate of 4,228,993 shares of common stock for gross proceeds of approximately \$400.0 million and net proceeds of approximately \$394.7 million.
 No amount remains available for issuance under this ATM program.

-On June 2, 2011, Boston Properties, Inc. established a new ATM stock offering program through which it may sell from time to time up to an aggregate of \$600.0 million of its common stock through sales agents over a three-year period.
-During the year ended December 31, 2011, it issued an aggregate of 431,223 shares of common stock under this ATM stock offering program for gross proceeds of approximately \$44.9 million and net proceeds of approximately \$44.3 million.
-Boston Properties, Inc. contributed the net proceeds from such sales to us in exchange for a number of OP Units equal to the number of shares issued.
+On June 2, 2011, we established a new ATM stock offering program through which we may sell from time to time up to an aggregate of \$600.0 million of our common stock through sales agents over a three-year period.
+During the year ended December 31, 2011, we issued an aggregate of 431,223 shares of common stock under this ATM stock offering program for gross proceeds of approximately \$44.9 million and net proceeds of approximately \$44.3 million.
 As of December 31, 2011, approximately \$555.1 million remained available for issuance under this ATM program.

-During the year ended December 31, 2011, Boston Properties, Inc. redeemed an aggregate of 2,919,323 common units of limited partnership interest, including 60,414 common units issued upon the conversion of LTIP units, presented by the holders for redemption, in exchange for an equal number of shares of common stock.
-Each time Boston Properties, Inc. issues shares of common stock (other than in exchange for common units upon exercise by limited partners of their redemption right), it contributes the proceeds of such issuance to us in return for an equivalent number of common units.
-During the year ended December 31, 2011, we issued 316,159 common units to Boston Properties, Inc. in exchange for the proceeds from stock options being exercised.
+During the year ended December 31, 2011, we acquired an aggregate of 2,919,323 common units of limited partnership interest, including 60,414 common units issued upon the conversion of LTIP units, presented by the holders for redemption, in exchange for an equal number of shares of common stock.
+During the year ended December 31, 2011, we issued 316,159 shares of common stock as a result of stock options being exercised.